 Occupational therapy services typically include:

-The MOT program has a six-semester curriculum—four semesters of blended instruction and the final two semesters (24 weeks) include full-time clinical fieldwork.
 This intensive program is designed to prepare students for all areas of OT practice including pediatrics, rehabilitation, gerontology, mental health and more.
-UC’s MOT program has partnerships with over 150 fieldwork sites including Cincinnati Children’s Medical Hospital, UC Health, Veterans Medical Center, TriHealth and more.
+UC’s OTD program has partnerships with over 150 fieldwork sites including Cincinnati Children’s Medical Hospital, UC Health, Veterans Medical Center, TriHealth and more.

 Please visit Admission Requirements for detailed information about what you need in order to be a successful applicant.

 The OTD program offers two early admission opportunities to qualified students.
 High school seniors entering the UC Bachelor of Health Sciences – Pre-Occupational Therapy program may apply to the High School Early Assurance Pathway and juniors may apply to the Junior Early Assurance Pathway.
 Students who maintain minimum requirements for these programs have a spot reserved in the OTD program when they graduate.

 The OTD program prepares graduates for a career as an occupational therapist.

 Occupational therapists provide preventative and rehabilitation services to individuals of all ages in areas related to successful and satisfying physical, sensory, psychological, social, cognitive, and behavioral performance in meaningful activities (occupations).

 Graduates find careers working with patients across the lifespan in a variety of locations:

 community based programs